canonical/ubuntu-desktop-provision/docs/CONTRIBUTING.md

-The Dart/Flutter packages in this project use [freezed](https://pub.dev/packages/freezed) and [json_serializable](https://pub.dev/packages/json_serializable) to generate immutable data classes with JSON serialization support.
+The Dart/Flutter packages in this project use [freezed](https://pub.dev/packages/freezed) and [json_serializable](https://pub.dev/packages/json_serializable) to generate immutable data classes with JSON serialisation support.
 Adding new types or members to classes annotated with `@freezed` or `@JsonSerializable` requires the code to be re-generated.